KianoushAmirpour/notification_server/README.md

 JWT Security Implementation: API endpoints are secured with JWTs.
 Both access and refresh tokens are implemented.
 Refresh tokens are persisted in the database, and a robust verification process is performed every time a user requests new tokens.

-Rate Limiting: The Leaky Bucket algorithm has been utilized for effective rate limiting enforced per IP address.
+Rate Limiting: The Token Bucket algorithm has been utilized for effective rate limiting enforced per IP address.

 Input Validation: User requests and inputs are strictly validated through dedicated middlewares.
 This includes checks for Content-Type, request body structure, passwords, and user preferences.